bcosta12/Static-IP-WiFi-Raspberry-Pi/README.md

 address: is the address from the command above (or another unused address on the same network),
 netmask: 255.255.255.0 corresponds to network size/24.
-gateway: is the address of your router (or gateway).
+gateway: address of your router (or gateway).

 The broadcast is automatically derived from address and netmask and need not be specified.
 For more detail see https://wiki.debian.org/NetworkConfiguration